 Entire ethnic and cultural groups are forced to flee their homes seeking safety, protection, and assistance, relying on the often ill-equipped global community to provide temporary and permanent solutions.
 Global trends on refugees, internally displaced persons and stateless persons are exacerbated by ongoing conflicts, civil wars, and political instability.

-Given the scale of humanitarian need, we look to support iniaitives that serve marginalized minority communities and / or communities in emergency situations - applying a "by or with the people, for the people principle."
+Given the scale of humanitarian need, we look to support initiatives that serve marginalized minority communities and / or communities in emergency situations - applying a "by or with the people, for the people principle."

-Eligibility: A founder or idea maker aged 18 to 30 by 1 July 2025.
+Eligibility: A founder or idea maker aged 15 to 30 by 1 July 2026.

 Prize: $5,000 equity-free grant.